 The main regulation that governs our research conduct involving human subjects is 45 CFR 46, a set of federal regulations for Institutional Review Boards called the “Common Rule.”
 It applies to all research projects at an institution, regardless of the funding source.

 For us that means that any research we conduct at the University involving human subjects must be compliant with this federal regulation and must be reviewed by the Institutional Review Board.
 IRB approval must be obtained before any contact with potential subjects is made.

-Review the University definitions on the right that are fundamental to our basic understanding of the broad scope of research and the way we categorize “human subjects” in a research setting (taken from 45 CFR 46).
+Review the University definitions below that are fundamental to our basic understanding of the broad scope of research and the way we categorize “human subjects” in a research setting (taken from 45 CFR 46).

 In addition, note that continued analysis of identified data that was collected previously is considered ongoing research and is subject to review and approval by the IRB committee just as the original collection of the data is classified as research.

 To clarify further, the following notes also expand on two of the terms under the Human Subject Definition: